-Pursuant to statute, the Attorney General's office has historically prosecuted criminal cases of all kinds around the state in coordination with local county and district attorneys.
+Pursuant to statute, the Attorney General's Office has historically prosecuted criminal cases of all kinds around the state in coordination with local county and district attorneys.
 This function was traditionally conducted within the confines of the Criminal Litigation Division.
-In January of 2013, the Attorney General moved prosecution of white collar crimes to the Consumer Protection Division.
-By transferring criminal white collar cases to the Consumer Protection Division, these cases no longer had to compete with homicides and child sex cases for resources.
+In January of 2013, the Attorney General moved prosecution of white-collar crimes to the Consumer Protection Division.
+By transferring criminal white-collar cases to the Consumer Protection Division, these cases no longer had to compete with homicides and child sex cases for resources.

-Prosecution of white collar crimes continued within the Consumer Protection Division until July 1, 2016.
+Prosecution of white-collar crimes continued within the Consumer Protection Division until July 1, 2016.
 In July 2016, K.S.A.75-723 was amended to allow for the Attorney General to assist in the investigation and prosecution of cases involving abuse, neglect, or exploitation of adults.
-This required the Abuse, Neglect, and Exploitation Unit to be removed from the Victim Services Division.
-At that time, the Attorney General made a decision to create a new division, the Fraud and Abuse Litigation Division.
-This new division provided a home for the ANE unit and also fulfilled a broader vision regarding the prosecution of cases involving a financial component.
-The Fraud and Abuse Litigation Division was designed to be a statewide resource assisting local authorities in investigating and prosecuting very difficult cases involving vulnerable adults.
+This required the Abuse, Neglect, and Exploitation (ANE) unit to be removed from the Victim Services Division.
+At that time, the Attorney General created a new division, the Fraud and Abuse Litigation Division (FALD).
+FALD provided a home for the ANE unit and also fulfilled a broader vision regarding the prosecution of cases involving a financial component.
+FALD was designed to be a statewide resource assisting local authorities in investigating and prosecuting very difficult cases involving vulnerable adults.

 In 2017, the Attorney General supported the passage of Senate Bill 23.
-This new legislation relocated existing prosecution resources from the Office of the Securities Commissioner and the Kansas Insurance Department to the Attorney General's Office.
-These resources were located within and assigned to the Fraud and Abuse Litigation Division.
+This legislation relocated existing prosecution resources from the Office of the Securities Commissioner and the Kansas Insurance Department to the Attorney General's Office.
+These resources were located within and assigned to FALD.
 In March of 2018, the Attorney General's Office entered into agreement with the Kansas Department of Revenue (KDOR) to assist in the enforcement and prosecution of cases arising out of investigations conducted by KDOR's Office of Special Investigations, in coordination with the appropriate county or district attorney.
-Through co-location, cross training, and integrated case management, the State was able to gain efficiencies and allow stronger enforcement of the criminal statutes that prohibit financial crimes.
+This agreement allowed the State to gain efficiencies and allow stronger enforcement of the criminal statutes that prohibit financial crimes.

-In 2023, pursuant to office reorganization, the Fraud and Abuse Litigation Division was moved under the Criminal Division and renamed the Economic Crimes section.
-The Economic Crimes section continues the work of the former Fraud and Abuse Litigation, including housing of the ANE unit, as well as investigation and prosecution of crimes against elders and dependent adults, insurance fraud, violations of the securities laws, crimes investigated by KDOR, and general and complex white collar crimes.
-Economic Crimes now also houses the Livestock Investigations Unit.
+In 2023, pursuant to office reorganization, FALD was moved under the Criminal Division and renamed the Economic Crimes unit.
+The Economic Crimes unit continues the work of the former FALD, including housing of the ANE unit, as well as investigation and prosecution of crimes against elders and dependent adults, insurance fraud, violations of the securities laws, offenses identified under the White Collar Crime Fund such as unauthorized gambling and illegal wagering, crimes investigated by KDOR, and general and complex financial crimes.